-Minnesota doctors enlist quilters, COVID-19 workarounds
+Like patients, Minnesota doctors are frustrated by virus test, supply shortages

 Currently, tests through the state’s public health lab are being reserved for hospitalized patients, health care workers and residents of long-term care facilities.

-Dr. Keith Stelter, the family physician in Mankato, said his patient's desire for a test is completely understandable considering his spouse's illness.
-But it's also true that the diagnostic isn't crucial for the patient and others.
+Dr. Keith Stelter, the family physician in Mankato, said his patient’s desire for a test is completely understandable considering his spouse’s illness.

+But it’s also true that the diagnostic isn’t crucial for the patient and others.

-"We know that for the majority of people that they can weather this, kind of on their own, using Tylenol, rest and hydration," said Stelter, who is a physician at Mayo Clinic Health System.
-"If they start to get worsening shortness of breath, which usually is coming after a week, then that's a time to get addressed or seen."
+“We know that for the majority of people that they can weather this, kind of on their own, using Tylenol, rest and hydration,” said Stelter, who is a physician at Mayo Clinic Health System.
+“If they start to get worsening shortness of breath ... then that’s a time to get addressed or seen.”

 Patients who have trouble breathing are “usually going to be brought into a hospital setting,” he said.
 “We think if we’re judicious with the testing now, we will have some sort of test for them as we get increased production.”

-On Thursday night, Mayo Clinic announced it had purchased new testing equipment that will greatly expand its capacity, increasing the supply of tests from 200 to 300 per day to roughly 4,000 tests per day.
-It helps that private labs like Mayo are adding capacity, but the nation still is far short of what's needed, said Michael Osterholm, director of the Center for Infectious Disease Research and Policy at the University of Minnesota.
+On Thursday night, Mayo Clinic announced it had purchased new testing equipment that will greatly expand its capacity, increasing the supply of tests from 200 to 300 per day to about 4,000 tests per day.
+It helps that private labs like Mayo are adding capacity, but the nation still is far short of what’s needed, said Michael Osterholm, director of the Center for Infectious Disease Research and Policy at the University of Minnesota.

-Among other things, the lack of a diagnostic testing to confirm that patients have coronavirus makes it a challenge to make sure patients isolate themselves for 14 days, Osterholm said.
+Among other things, the lack of a diagnostic test to confirm that patients have coronavirus makes it a challenge to make sure patients isolate themselves for 14 days, Osterholm said.

 “People want to be tested so they can make a decision: Am I actually going to take 14 days out of my life and tell others that I may have exposed them, if I’m not really positive?” he said.

-Patients with COVID-19 symptoms who aren't eligible for testing are told to isolate themselves, said Deb Dittberner, a family physician in Alexandria.
-Clinics call every day to see how patients are feeling in case symptoms worsen.
+Patients with COVID-19 symptoms who aren’t eligible for testing are told to isolate themselves, said Dr. Deb Dittberner, a family physician in Alexandria.
+Her clinic calls every day to see how patients are feeling in case symptoms worsen.

 On Thursday, Dittberner heard that a hospital in Indiana had organized quilters and sewers to start making patient masks to help the medical center deal with supply shortages in a patient surge.
-Dittberner then discovered the pattern for the homemade masks had been endorsed by the Centers for Disease Control and Prevention.
+Dittberner then discovered the Centers for Disease Control and Prevention had endorsed handmade masks “as a last resort.”

 Friday morning, she reached out to friends and her church to organize the community to make cloth masks.
 Her pastor started calling other churches to recruit quilters and sewers.